hmc-cs111-spring2016/regular-expressions/README.md

 In this assignment, you'll use the techniques we've learned in class to implement an internal DSL.
 This internal DSL allows users to easily check whether a given string matches a pattern.
-For example, imagine a user wants to check whether a string `s` is a letter, followed by a number.
+For example, imagine a user wants to check whether a string `s` takes the form of a letter, followed by a number (e.g., `c3`).
 In your DSL, the user might write:

 ```
 val pattern = letter ~ number